keithws/browser-report/README.md

 The goal is to correctly identify all browsers included on caniuse.com according to their [browser usage table][3].
 As of March 2019, their browser usage table accounts for 98.43% of global usage based on data from [StatCounter GlobalStats Browser Market Share][4].

-Browser test coverage, as of v2.2.10, matches at __98.43%__
+Browser test coverage, as of v2.2.10, matches at __98.43%__\

-Operating systems are also correctely identified for the top 10 Operating systems as reported by [StatCounter GlobalStats OS Market Share][8].
-As of February 2019, the top 10 accounts for 94.99% of global traffic.
+Operating systems are also correctly identified for the top seven operating systems as reported by [StatCounter GlobalStats OS Market Share][8].
+As of February 2019, the top seven accounts for 94.7% of global traffic.

-Operating system test coverage, as of v2.2.11, matches the top 10 at __94.99%__
+Operating system test coverage, as of v2.2.11, matches the top seven at __94.7%__

 # Benchmarks